 Since its move to TV, the series kept up at least a few of its core families, most notably the Bauers who generally staffed the local hospital.
 If they provided the flawed moral center for the show, the other families that circulated in the town created significantly more friction.
 This included the often-mercenary and wealthy Spaulding family as well as the complex villain Roger Thorpe (Michael Zaslow).
 Over the years, the canvas introduced other families into the mix, including the Cooper family, the Reardons, Chamberlains, and Lewises.

-With decades of rich and complex stories to choose from, it was hard to settle on just a few fleeting instances, but take a look at our gallery of ten memorable moments from Springfield history and share your memories of the soap below.
-Get the soap news, spoilers and interviews in your inbox daily with Soaps.com’s newsletter.
+With decades of rich and complex stories to choose from, it was hard to settle on just a few fleeting instances, but take a look at our gallery of 10 memorable moments from Springfield history and share your memories of the soap below.
+While you’re here, you can also check out then-and-now photos of your former faves.